-that is, necessary properties, of God's wrath and eternal death, but not its accidents
+that is, necessary properties, of God's wrath and eternal death, but not its accidents of the Members of the Godhead would be included in this analysis as well.

 , that is, non-necessary properties.
 For example, while He may suffer from a lack of fellowship with God through His human nature and human mode of consciousness as a sinless Person, which is the essence of spiritual death, He did not suffer the accidental and secondary qualities of hopelessness and despair because He was innocent and knew that God had not abandoned Him forever.